 Waze, on the other hand, is built exclusively for car and motorbike users.
 Rather than finding the quickest single path to your destination and leaving you to it, Waze is always analyzing conditions to try and get you there the fastest possible way.

 Both services can determine traffic conditions from the number of users on the road, but Waze actually does something about it.
 Google Maps will flag traffic or obstacles it knows about on-screen, as does Waze, but the difference is Google will happily send you on the same pre-set route regardless of how things change.
-It may ask if you want to take an alternate route depending on how bad it gets, but it’s not particularly aggressive about it.
+It may ask if you want to take an alternate route depending on how bad the traffic gets, but it’s not particularly aggressive about it.

 A great example of this is when I looked up directions to my parents’ house.
 Waze said it would be a 213 mile trip that would take 3 hours and 19 minutes.
 Meanwhile Google Maps provided a shorter route (211 miles), but would take 3 hours and 32 minutes to make the trip.
 That’s travelling the same basic route, and not avoiding toll roads.